 Best for Backdrop/Views

-Jazz up your daily Zoom call with an interesting backdrop and watch your colleagues turn green with envy.
+Jazz up your daily Zoom call by wearing your custom work uniforms, add an interesting backdrop and watch your colleagues turn green with envy.

 Pretend you’re part of an Elizabethan drama when you stay in Chevaliers Gatehouse, which is full to the brim with period pieces, a Tudor-style dining room, and a spectacular spiral staircase.
 No matter when you position your laptop, the patterned walls and electric mix of furnishings will be sure to distract from any early morning eye bags.
 Make sure to mention the home’s royal connections on your call too – the midlands home has hosted the likes of King Edward V, Charles I, and Sir John Betjeman too.